-Building on the success of the Adelaide Guitar Festival Orchestra in 2014, AGF presented the inaugural Adelaide Guitar Festival Summer School in January 2016, inviting budding classical guitarists to participate in a week of intensive, immersive classical guitar playing and skills development with highly respected national and international guitar teachers.
+- Adelaide Guitar Festival Winter School, 16–20 July 2018 – invites guitarists to participate in a week of intensive, immersive classical guitar playing and skills development with highly respected national and international guitar teachers.

 Under the guiding hand of Slava Grigoryan, the Adelaide International Guitar Festival has acquired a stature and credibility that genuinely puts it on the world map The Australian

 Adelaide Guitar Festival is proud to celebrate Adelaide’s designation as a UNESCO City of Music!